learning-zone/mongodb-basics/README.md

 Aggregation in MongoDB is an operation used to process the data that returns the computed results.
 Aggregation basically groups the data from multiple documents and operates in many ways on those grouped data in order to return one combined result.

 Aggregate function groups the records in a collection, and can be used to provide total number(sum), average, minimum, maximum etc out of the group selected.
 In order to perform the aggregate function in MongoDB, aggregate () is the function to be used.

-Following is the syntax for aggregation
+Syntax

 ```js
 db.collection_name.aggregate(aggregate_operation)
 ```

+MongoDB provides three ways to perform aggregation:

+* the aggregation pipeline,
+* the map-reduce function,
+* and single purpose aggregation methods and commands.

 MongoDB\'s aggregation framework is modeled on the concept of data processing pipelines.
 Documents enter a multi-stage pipeline that transforms the documents into an aggregated result.